TobiOgunledun/deeRecipe/README.md

 ![screenshot](https://github.com/TobiOgunledun/devChallenge/blob/main/deeRecipe/screenshot.png)

-This is the second challenge from <a href="https://devchallenges.io">developers.io</a>.
+This is the fourth challenge from <a href="https://devchallenges.io">developers.io</a>.
 I was able to learn a specific thing in CSS while attempting this project in the aspect of styling numbers in ordered list using "counter-reset" and psuedo element.

 'Stay Positive'